-Ultrasonic machining is commonly used for piercing, cutting, welding, nesting and polishing.
+Ultrasonic Machining is frequently utilized for various applications including piercing, cutting, welding, nesting, and polishing.

-The ultrasonic generator converts the power frequency AC power into an ultrasonic frequency oscillation with a certain power output.
+The ultrasonic generator transforms standard AC power into an ultrasonic frequency oscillation with a specified power output.

-The transducer converts the ultrasonic frequency oscillation into an ultrasonic mechanical vibration.
+The transducer then transforms this ultrasonic frequency oscillation into an ultrasonic mechanical vibration.

-Ultrasonic processing of plastic materials with corundum abrasives, brittle materials with silicon carbide abrasives, machining of carbides with boron carbide abrasives, processing of diamonds with diamond powder abrasives.
+Ultrasonic processing of plastic materials using corundum abrasives, processing of brittle materials with silicon carbide abrasives, machining of carbides using boron carbide abrasives, and processing of diamonds using diamond powder abrasives.

 Main features of ultrasonic machining

-Ultrasonic processing is mainly used for perforating (including round, special and curved holes, etc.), cutting and slotting of various hard and brittle materials such as glass, quartz, ceramic, silicon, germanium, ferrite, gemstone and jade , nesting, engraving, batch deburring of small parts, surface polishing of the mold and dressing of the grinding wheel.
+Ultrasonic processing can be combined with other processing methods, such as ultrasonic vibration cutting, ultrasonic EDM, and ultrasonic electrolysis.
+It is mainly used for perforating (including round, special, and curved holes), cutting, slotting, and engraving various hard and brittle materials such as glass, quartz, ceramic, silicon, germanium, ferrite, gemstones, and jade.
+It is also used for nesting, batch deburring of small parts, surface polishing of molds, and dressing of grinding wheels.

-The surface roughness can reach 1.25~0.66 μm when processing glass with W40 boron carbide abrasive, and 0.63~0.32 μm when processing cemented carbide.
+The aperture of ultrasonic perforation ranges from 0.1 to 90 mm, and the processing depth can reach over 100 mm with a precision of 0.02 to 0.05 mm.
+The surface roughness can reach 1.25 to 0.66 μm when processing glass with W40 boron carbide abrasive and 0.63 to 0.32 μm when processing cemented carbide.

 Ultrasonic machining application method

-The ultrasonic welding head of the ultra-high frequency vibration is pressed against the protruding tip of the plastic product, so that the instant heat is melted into a rivet shape, and the materials of different materials are mechanically riveted together.
+The ultrasonic welding head vibrates at an ultra-high frequency and is pressed against the protruding tip of the plastic product.
+This creates instant heat, melting the material into a rivet shape and mechanically connecting materials of different types.